pauleppers/StockAnalysis/README.md

-# Display Historical Performance of Five Similar Aerospace Industry Stocks
+# Display Historical Performance of Five Similar Stocks

 Members - Paul Eppers, Juliann Pezzullo, Craig Matherson, Connor Lanier, Nadia Albarracin, John Klinges

 ## Description
 Investing money in today's stock market requires a sophisticated approach to building a stock portfolio.
-Analysis of indices based on returns of stocks listed on the Nasdaq and Dow Jones exchanges show that the return on diversified investments, such as Exchange Traded Funds (ETFs), could provide higher investment performance than investing solely in a limited number of stocks.
-To help investors potentially increase their investment returns, our team has created one method to help choosing an investment.
+Analysis of indices based on returns of stocks listed on the Nasdaq and Dow Jones exchanges show that the return on diversified investments, such as Exchange Traded Funds (ETFs), could provide higher investment performance than investing solely in a more limited number of stocks.
+To help investors potentially increase their investment returns, our team has created a series of visualizations for analyzing stock historical performance and potential invesment returns.

 The expression “don’t put all your eggs in one basket” is one of the recommended strategies to investing.
 A diversified portfolio requires an individual to pick multiple categories and evaluate those companies in each category for the best stock.

-In our Project, we compared <strong> Boeing (BA), Lockheed (LMT), Northern Grumman (NOC), Raytheon Technologies (RTX), and General Dynamics (GD) </strong>.
+In our Project, we analyzed five similar aerospace stocks to determine which would be the best candidate to add to a diversified portfolio.
+We compared <strong> Boeing (BA), Lockheed (LMT), Northern Grumman (NOC), Raytheon Technologies (RTX), and General Dynamics (GD) </strong>.
 Phase 1 offers users several visuals allowing our user to compare stocks.
 Phase 2 will incorporate machine learning with details yet to be determined.

 Several Graphs are used to compare the companies:
 1. Graph of historical values that allows user to select one of the company’s graph, with different ability for user to filter to one of the companies and values